QuarkNerd/blog/wloveland/_posts/2015-05-01-state-of-in-car-uis.md

   - featured
 ---

 It goes without saying that the automotive industry is highly competitive.
-Manufacturers are constantly innovating, promising to to deliver the ‘latest’ technology.
-Yet throughout out all of their advancements there is one fundamental component which so far no one has managed to nail down, the in-car user interface.
+Manufacturers are constantly innovating, promising to deliver the ‘latest’ technology.
+Yet throughout all of their advancements there is one fundamental component which so far no one has managed to nail down, the in-car user interface.
 The technology available within contemporary cars is constantly evolving, from complex sound systems to zoned climate controls, connected smartphones to car performance settings.

 So whats the problem?